Here are some recommendations based on personal experience. This is by no means a complete survey.

 If we're shooting a modern digital camera with a high-resolution sensor, there is no advantage to using Large Format lenses - even if we can figure out how to mount the lens.
 Therefore the answer is...
 No.

 General purpose lenses are good for photographs of landscape, architecture* and miscellaneous subjects at moderate to long distance.
 For these applications we value lenses of excellent sharpness with a wide circle of coverage.
-When we're shooting in the field - walking or trekking with our equipment - we appreciate lenses of compact size and light weight.
+When we're shooting in the field - walking or trekking with our equipment - we appreciate lenses of compact size and low weight.
 Here are a few lenses which meet that description:

 The Fujinon A series of lenses represents an innovative compromise in lens design.
 Like their plasmat cousins (Sironar, Symmar, etc) they provide excellent correction and wide coverage.
 Unlike standard plasmats which open to f/5.6, the Fujinon A series only open to a maximum aperture of f/9, a modification which makes them considerably smaller in size and weight and allows them to take comparatively small filters.
 While standard plasmats are corrected for distance-shooting at a ratio of 1:10, 1:20 etc. Fujinon A lenses are corrected for slightly closer work, more like 1:5.
 This "intermediate" correction makes them well suited for both Macro and Landscape photography.